bahaidev/bahaiwritings/README.md

     text-to-(Google search, Google define, Wikipedia, bahai9.com
     edit pages); add Word-by-word/phrase mapping

-1. The base code of `browse0.php`, `browse.php`, `browse9.php` are all XHTML
-      compliant, but there are a good number of invalid XHTML in the JSON databases Qur'an and Bible (links w/o quotes) that would ideally be replaced as well as the XHTML and link locations in the Iqan copy (just to be nice and clean)
+1. There is a good amount of invalid XHTML in the JSON databases for the Qur'an and Bible (links w/o quotes) that would ideally be replaced (Tidy script?) as well as the XHTML and link locations in the Iqan copy (would just be nice to be clean and polyglot-friendly for any XHTML5 uses)

 1. Waiting: It is hoped that the addition of these tables (which are Scriptures) can also be automatically generated from any possible